Last Updated on 12 October 2024 by Cycloscope

 The Ring of Kerry is one of the most visited areas of Ireland, its epic coastline and rough mountainous interiors make it also a prime cycling destination in the Irish island, and in the whole of Europe.

-The Ring of Kerry is how people often call the Iveragh Peninsula, a peninsula on the western coast of Ireland and its part of the super-scenic Wild Atlantic way, an itinerary that follows the whole northern an eastern coast, the ultimate cycling trip.
+The Ring of Kerry is what people often call the Iveragh Peninsula, a peninsula on the western coast of Ireland, and it’s part of the super-scenic Wild Atlantic Way, an itinerary that follows the whole northern and eastern coast, the ultimate cycling trip.

 Besides the Ballaghisheen pass, which we will discuss in detail further on, the whole Ring of Kerry is mostly flat, with only a few small uphills. that though doesn’t mean it is an easy ride, the weather can be harsh even in summer and strong winds can make riding difficult.